 The MBDP wants to use this program as a model that can be implemented in other parts of Mongolia and Central Asia.
-They also want to help the herders develop other revenue streams such as selling sustainable cashmere or other forms of wool that can come from the camel or the yak.
+They also want to help the herders develop other revenue streams

 Elfström's company, Overland Experts, is offering trips this year to Mongolia, where people will have a chance to help hands on with the MBDP while learning more about this fascinating culture.